apache/flink/docs/dev/table/tableApi.md

       </td>
       <td>
         <p>Similar to a <b>GroupBy Aggregation</b>.
 Groups the rows on the grouping keys with the following running table aggregation operator to aggregate rows group-wise.
 The difference from an AggregateFunction is that TableAggregateFunction may return 0 or more records for a group.
 You have to close the "flatAggregate" with a select statement.
 And the select statement does not support aggregate functions.</p>
         <p>Instead of using <code>emitValue</code> to output results, you can also use the <code>emitUpdateWithRetract</code> method.
 Different from <code>emitValue</code>, <code>emitUpdateWithRetract</code> is used to emit values that have been updated.
 This method outputs data incrementally in retract mode, i.e., once there is an update, we have to retract old records before sending new updated ones.
 The <code>emitUpdateWithRetract</code> method will be used in preference to the <code>emitValue</code> method if both methods are defined in the table aggregate function, because the method is treated to be more efficient than <code>emitValue</code> as it can output values incrementally.
-See <a href="{{ site.baseurl }}/dev/table/functions/udfs.html#table-aggregation-functions">Table Aggregation Functions</a> for details.</p>
+See <a href="{% link dev/table/functions/udfs.md %}#table-aggregation-functions">Table Aggregation Functions</a> for details.</p>
 {% highlight java %}
 /**
  * Accumulator for Top2.